gagandeepsinghj/dre-2-sf-flows/src/prompts/SalesforceFlowExpert.md

     - value (the value to assign)
   - Remove assignments that don't modify variables or fields
   - Don't use assignments as flow markers or status indicators
+- Remove any Decision Element that does not have rules or meaningless or as template holder

 ### 5. Assignment Structure Example
 ```xml